pablo-puga/knowledge/knowledge/sysadmin/list-installed-packages.md

 title: How to list installed packages in Linux
 tags: linux,apt,yum
 date: 2022-03-26T08:30
+description: How to list installed packages on Debian and CentOS systems through the package managers.
 ---

 # How to list installed packages in Linux